ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 Before running the following commands, you can update the examples with the desired specifications.
 Keep in mind that the Custom Resources(CRs) will manage corresponding external resources on IONOS Cloud.

-Check the following tables for available commands:
+Check the following tables for available commands for Compute Engine Resources:

 <details >
 <summary title="Click to toggle">See <b>CREATE/UPDATE/DELETE</b> Custom Resources Commands </summary>